29457A-SNowflakes/29457A-High-Stakes-Notebook/entries/ring-edp/ring-brainstorm.typ

 == Flex Wheel First Stage Intake
 A Flex Wheel intake works by having several flex wheels in series on a high or low strength shaft powered by a motor, either directly powered or with a chain.
 It is similar to the RB/Non slip mat solution but since the wheels conform to the ring shape the total surface area contacting with the ring is greatly increased.
 An increase in surface area means that there is an increase in the total traction, which increases the total gripping power.
 Overall, this means that it is easier to intake rings whilst also being fairly consistent from a variety of angles.
 Another advantage is that unlike with rubber bands we can control where the grip is concentrated on the rings, which is important since the rings are torus shaped meaning wheels in the centre are less useful since the places where the rings can be gripped changes are they are rings are being intook.
 Additionally, we can further control how much deformation the flex wheels undergo since they are various durometers of wheels, which mean that we can control the stiffness of the intake.
 \
-Below are a list of pros and cons for a flex wheel based intake.
+Below are a list of pros and cons for a flex wheel based intake:
 #figure(image("./imgs/1stStageIntakeFlexWheel.png", height: 250pt), caption: [Flex wheel intake])
 //triangle????
 #components.pro-con(